mabel-dev/opteryx.dev/docs/get-started/get-started.md

 **Build from Source**

-The lastest version, including pre-release and beta versions can be built from code on GitHub, this is not recommended for production use and may involve additional steps and requirements.
+The latest version, including pre-release and beta versions can be built from code on GitHub.
+This is not recommended for production use and may involve additional steps and requirements in order to bring to an executable condition.

 ~~~console
 $ pip install git+https://github.com/mabel-dev/opteryx